c6o/docs/content/guides/commands/intercept.md

 ## Closing Intercept

 Run `czctl session close` to end the Intercept session or reissue the same command with a --close flag.
 The session close command will clean up all the residue added to the Kubernetes cluster and restore the intercepted service to its original state.

+## Command Reference

+See the [Intercept](/references/intercept) command reference for more information.